SidSays/apex-trigger-framework/README.md

 - Deployments can be short and efficient because they're deploying specific helper classes and their test classes

 ## How?
-- A switch (Custom Metadata) to turn the trigger for an object ON or OFF, e.g. data migrations
+- A switch (Custom Metadata) to turn the trigger for an object ON or OFF, e.g. during data migrations
-- One trigger per object
+- One trigger per object best practice
-- Trigger calls a Handler Class (Which implements an interface)
+- Trigger invokes a Handler Class (implements an interface)
-- Handler class deals with the context events (Before, After) and invokes individual Helper classes for each Business Unit and specific feature/use case
+- Handler class can invoke methods from smaller Helper classes for each Business Unit and specific feature/use case, or
-- Handler class also contains a common Helper class for each Business Unit where common and generic code is organized
+- Handler class may invoke methods from a common Helper class where common and generic code is organized

 ### Step 1: Create a custom metadata (switch) that enables turning a trigger ON/OFF for every object
 - Trigger_Switch__mdt